particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 {{!-- END shared-blurb --}}

-#### Interrupts - M SoM
+#### Interrupts - M-SoM

-There are no restrictions on interrupt pins on the M SoM.
+There are no restrictions on interrupt pins on the M-SoM.

 ### DAC

 - Gen 2 devices have two DAC (digital-to-analog converter), on pins A3 and A6.

-- The M SoM and Gen 3 devices do not have built-in DAC, however they can easily be added by I2C or SPI to your base board.
+- The M-SoM and Gen 3 devices do not have built-in DAC, however they can easily be added by I2C or SPI to your base board.

 ### CAN bus

-- The M SoM and Gen 3 devices do not support CAN on the MCU.
+- The M-SoM and Gen 3 devices do not support CAN on the MCU.
 - The Tracker SoM includes CAN via a MCP25625 CAN interface with integrated transceiver.
 - Both the MCP2515 and MCP25625 work with [the library](https://github.com/particle-iot/can-mcp25x) used on the Tracker and can be used to add CAN to other Gen 3 devices.

 {{!--
 ### I2S (Sound)

-- The E Series theoretically had I2S sound available on pins D1 and D2, however there has never been support for it in Device OS.
+- The E-Series theoretically had I2S sound available on pins D1 and D2, however there has never been support for it in Device OS.
-- I2S is theoretically available on the M SoM, though it requires a 3rd-party library and is restricted to pins xxx.
+- I2S is theoretically available on the M-SoM, though it requires a 3rd-party library and is restricted to pins xxx.
 --}}

 ### Sleep

-- In `HIBERNATE` sleep mode, both the M SoM and E Series can only be wakened via the `WKP` pin.
+- In `HIBERNATE` sleep mode, both the M-SoM and E-Series can only be wakened via the `WKP` pin.

-- In `HIBERNATE` sleep mode, both the M SoM and E Series put pin in `OUTPUT` mode into high-impedance state.
+- In `HIBERNATE` sleep mode, both the M-SoM and E-Series put pin in `OUTPUT` mode into high-impedance state.

-- In `STOP` and `ULTRA_LOW_POWER` sleep modes, the M SoM preserves the digital output, but the E Series puts the pins in `OUTPUT` mode into high-impedance state.
+- In `STOP` and `ULTRA_LOW_POWER` sleep modes, the M-SoM preserves the digital output, but the E-Series puts the pins in `OUTPUT` mode into high-impedance state.

-- In `HIBERNATE` sleep mode, on the M SoM, pin D21 does not maintain `INPUT_PULLUP` or `INPUT_PULLDOWN` while asleep.
+- In `HIBERNATE` sleep mode, on the M-SoM, pin D21 does not maintain `INPUT_PULLUP` or `INPUT_PULLDOWN` while asleep.

-M SoM pins related to `HIBERNATE` sleep mode:
+M-SoM pins related to `HIBERNATE` sleep mode:

 {{!-- BEGIN do not edit content below, it is automatically generated 58475011-6c17-488b-a042-a363c1312d02 --}}